therealasrz/LOL-analysis/README.md

 **Test statistics**: difference in prediction between individuals who have monsterkills less than or greater than 100

-Here is a histogram for our test statistics:

-<iframe
-  src="assets/DiffHist.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-Only a small percentage of data is smaller than the observed value.

-After performing the permutation test, the result p-value we got is 0.798, which is larger than the 0.05 significance level.
+After performing the permutation test, the result p-value we got is **0.798**, which is larger than the 0.05 significance level.
 Consequently, we **fail to reject** the null hypothesis.
-This suggests that our model predicts players from both groups with statistically similar accuracy.
-Therefore, our model appears to be fair, as it does not exhibit any significant bias towards one group over the other based on the given criteria.
+This outcome implies that our model predicts players from both groups with statistically similar accuracy levels.
+Consequently, our model appears to be fair, exhibiting no discernible bias towards one group over the other based on the specified criteria.